 It’s often claimed that Leonardo Da Vinci could write and paint at the same time, or even scribble away in two languages simultaneously.
 While historians do now agree Da Vinci was ambidextrous, this ability to do two things at once is most probably an exaggeration.
 Even for us modern folk, it’s fervently difficult to focus and get each task finished when we try to do multiple things together.

 Multitasking is a great way to accomplish many low-concentration tasks at one time, but there’s simply no application for it with high-attention work; any attempt to do so will rapidly drain your energy.
-Try task batching to complete tasks of similar focus types, or use Friday's Focus Time to minimize distractions, ultimately allowing you to get more done.

 Focus on the task at hand, stay away from distractions and complete as much as you can in one work period.
 Remember to take a break, even for a moment, to mentally recharge before returning to work with increased energy and alertness.